ryanelian/instapack/books/tutorial-asp-net-core-mvc.md

 > By using TypeScript `import` syntax, we can scale the JavaScript application into multiple files and let `instapack` deal with the build.
 [Read more](https://www.typescriptlang.org/docs/handbook/modules.html).

+> `require(...)` against normal JavaScript file is also supported but not recommended due to the lack of compile-time checks!

 ## StyleSheets

 In `/client/css/site.scss`, add the following rule: